AaronRohrbacher/mote/README.md

 # 2. Compile the binary inside the container
 # 3. Extract the binary to ./desktop-icons

-# Copy the binary and scripts to your Pi home directory
+# Copy the binary to your Pi home directory
-scp desktop-icons vnc-connect.sh home-button.sh pi@your-pi:~/
+scp desktop-icons pi@your-pi:~/
 ```

 **Note:** This builds for 64-bit ARM (aarch64).
 If you're running 32-bit Raspberry Pi OS, you'll need to modify the Dockerfile to use `armv7-unknown-linux-gnueabihf` instead.